 Add an Office to Your Living Room

 Have a corner area or wall of your living room that isn't providing functional use?
 Turn it into your home office area.
-Add a lightweight desk, wall storage, and accent lighting to designate the space as separate from the rest of the room.
+Add a lightweight desk (or even a diy desk), wall storage, and accent lighting to designate the space as separate from the rest of the room.

 Create Office Space in Your Kitchen

 Built-in office areas were once a normal part of kitchens, and they may be making a comeback.
 If you're working on a new build or renovation, include a space between cabinets that's specifically designed for an office work space.
 Working with what you have?
 Consider swapping your buffet for a desk or designate a side of your island by having all your work necessities stored nearby for quick access.

 Designate Office Space in Your Bedroom